Shourav-Deb/Data-Mining-YouTube-Insights/README.md

 - TF-IDF vectorization
 - K-Means and DBSCAN clustering
 - Keyword, bigram, and sentiment comparison
-- Final project planning and validation practice
+- Final project implementing and validation practice

 ## Purpose of This Repository

 This repository is mainly a **showcase + learning resource**.
-It is intended to help others see how a complete YouTube-based data mining project can be built step by step, from early lab tasks to a final structured project.
+It is intended to help others see how a complete YouTube-based data mining project can be built step by step.
 It can also be used for practice, revision, and reference while working on similar text mining tasks.

-## Note

-A key idea throughout this project is that **good preprocessing drives reliable analysis**.
-The later tasks depend heavily on the cleaned datasets produced earlier in the workflow.

 ---

-If you use this repository as a reference, treat it as a guided example of the workflow and adapt the code, structure, and analysis to your own dataset and project needs.